brosenan/lambda-kube/README.md

 # Rationale
 Kubernetes is a really great tool, which transforms the task of deploying complex systems from an IT task to a software development task.
-Kubedi takes this one step further and turns the generation of the YAML files which describe the deployment declaratievly, from a "configuration" task to a programming task.
+Lambda-kube takes this one step further and turns the generation of the YAML files which describe the deployment declaratievly, from a "configuration" task to a programming task.